JG-1202/json-utils/README.md

 ### timeout
 Add a timeout to a Promise.
 An error will be thrown when timeout is exceeded.

+### retry
+Retries any function until it is resolved, or maximum number of retries is reached.
+Use custom error-/retry callbacks, backoff settings and/or add a timeout to the function to be retried.

+Settings:
+* `retryCallback`: Function to be called on retry. `default: (details) => void details`,
+* `errorCallback`: Function to be called on error. `default: (details) => void details`,
+* `minimumBackoff`: minimum backoff in ms. This is the duration of the first backoff period. `default: 100`,
+* `backoffExponent`: exponent to be used to calculate next backoff period `default: 1.5`,
+* `maximumBackoff`:  minimum backoff in ms `default: 2000`,
+* `maximumRetryCount`: maximum number of retries `default: 5`,
+* `timeout`: maximum time allowed to resolve a single iteration (ms).
+When provided an attempt to resolve functionToCall will be considered as failed if the timeout is exceeded `default: null (no timeout)`,
+* `fixedBackoff`: fixed backoff period (ms) `default: null (no fixed backoff period)`

 ## Contributing
 Pull requests are welcome.